RasaHQ/rasa/docs/docs/reference/rasa/nlu/config.md

 component_config_from_pipeline(index: int, pipeline: List[Dict[Text, Any]], defaults: Optional[Dict[Text, Any]] = None) -> Dict[Text, Any]
 ```

-Get config of the component with the given index in the pipeline.
+Gets the configuration of the `index`th component.

 **Arguments**:

-- `index` - index the component in the pipeline
+- `index` - Index of the component in the pipeline.
-- `pipeline` - a list of component configs in the NLU pipeline
+- `pipeline` - Configurations of the components in the pipeline.
-- `defaults` - default config of the component
+- `defaults` - Default configuration.

 **Returns**:

-  config of the component
+  The `index`th component configuration, expanded
+  by the given defaults.

 ## RasaNLUModelConfig Objects